IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 <table summary="bluemix commands that you can use to manage containers on Bluemix.">
+<caption>Table 7.
+Commands for managing containers on Bluemix</caption>
  <thead>
  <th colspan="5">Commands for managing containers on Bluemix</th>
  </thead>